Artwork in The Farmhouse

 Often left raw, with unadorned plaster and exposed copper piping, the walls are hung with works by some of Hauser & Wirth’s most notable artists.

-The Farmhouse’s interior is completed with unique artworks by two of Hauser & Wirth’s artists, Guillermo Kuitca and Pipilotti Rist.
+The Farmhouse’s interior is completed with unique artworks from Hauser & Wirth artists including two site-specific installations created by Guillermo Kuitca and Pipilotti Rist.

 Pipilotti Rist spent 12 months living in Bruton.
 In response to the surrounding landscape, Rist produced an installation now on display in the Farmhouse’s Living Room.